You come into work on Monday morning, log in to your emails and find a customer demanding their personal data from your organisation.

 Also, only ask for the information you need and nothing more.

-Each request is different and there isn't one answer for every single request.
-This means you need to dive into the each request individually:
+Each subject access request is different and there isn't one answer for every single request.
+This means you need to dive into each request individually:

 - Could there be a fee attached to this request?
 There is the possibility that the request you have received falls under the "manifestly unfounded or excessive" category which would mean you are able to charge the individual.